MicrosoftDocs/windowsserverdocs/WindowsServerDocs/security/set-up-hgs-for-always-encrypted-in-sql-server.md

 [Always Encrypted with secure enclaves](https://docs.microsoft.com/sql/relational-databases/security/encryption/always-encrypted-enclaves) in SQL Server vNext is a feature designed to enable confidential computations on sensitive data stored in a database.
 The Host Guardian Service plays an important role in keeping your data safe when a secure enclave, configured for Always Encrypted, is a virtualization-based security (VBS) memory enclave.
-The security of a VBS memory enclave depends on the security of Windows Hypervisor and, more broadly, the security of the hosting machine.
+The security of a VBS memory enclave depends on the security of the Windows Hypervisor and, more broadly, the security of the machine hosting SQL Server.

 Therefore, before a database client application permits the VBS memory enclave used for Always Encrypted to perform computations on sensitive data, the application must attest with a trusted Host Guardian Service.
 Attestation proves the machine hosting SQL Server, which contains the enclave, is in the correct state and can be trusted.
+For the rest of this topic, we'll refer to the machine hosting SQL Server as simply the host machine.

 There are two, mutually-exclusive ways for the application to attest: